Subscription-driven companies rely on renewals and upselling for up to 95% of their revenue.

 CRM isn’t the only type of software businesses might be looking for previous experience with.
 Depending on where you’re applying, they might also want experience with industry-specific software such as healthcare or finance software.

 While similar to CRMs in a lot of ways, CSM software is far more specialized around customer success.
 CSM software helps businesses collect data to gather insight, monitor customer behavior, and engage with customers in a more holistic way.

 Advice for aspiring CSMs

 With employers seeking applicants from a variety of academic and professional backgrounds, there’s no single definition of what an ideal candidate should look like.
 However, if you make sure to beef up your resume with some of the skills we went over, you’ll be much more attractive to potential employers.

-This study aggregates a wide range of job listings, so the results don’t create a perfect, one-size-fits-all candidate profile.
-Every company has its own particular needs, so alongside the requirements that we have mentioned, applicants will want to customize submission materials to meet them.
+Every company has its own particular needs, so alongside the requirements that we have mentioned, applicants should customize submission materials to meet them.